-What are the risks of lung or pleural biopsy surgery?
+What are the benefits and risks of lung resection surgery?

-Any operation which involves having a general anaesthetic carries with it a risk of complications.
+Any operation requiring a general anaesthetic carries with it a risk of complications.
 Your surgeon will discuss with you the common risks and also any specific risks that relate to you, before you are asked to sign that you are happy to have the operation (give your consent).